This post contains affiliate links. Read the full disclosure here.

-Terrell Owens (12/07/73) is a former wide receiver who played for the San Francisco 49ers, Philadelphia Eagles, Dallas Cowboys, Buffalo Bills, Cincinnati Bengals, Allen Wranglers, and the Seattle Seahawks respectively during a legendary career.
-He holds a ridiculous amount of NFL records, as well as franchise records for many of the teams he graced along the way.
+Terrell Owens (12/07/73) is a former wide receiver who played for the San Francisco 49ers, Philadelphia Eagles, Dallas Cowboys, Buffalo Bills, Cincinnati Bengals, Allen Wranglers, and the Seattle Seahawks, respectively, during a legendary career.
+He holds many NFL and franchise records for many of the teams he graced along the way.

-For example, he’s the only player in NFL history to have an 800-yard receiving season with five different teams, and he shares the Cowboys’ record of most consecutive games with a receiving touchdown (7) with Franklin Clarke, Bob Hayes, and Dez Bryant.
+For example, he’s the only player in NFL history to have an 800-yard receiving season with five different teams.
+He shares the Cowboys’ record of most consecutive games with a receiving touchdown (7) with Franklin Clarke, Bob Hayes, and Dez Bryant.

-Almost a decade on from his retirement, we’ve come up with a list containing three top Terrell Owens rookie cards to keep an eye on, as well as an investment outlook for the next few years.
+Almost a decade from his retirement, we’ve come up with a list containing three top Terrell Owens rookie cards to keep an eye on and an investment outlook for the next few years.

-Owens’ rookie cards were released in 1996, when he was drafted by the 49ers as a third-round pick (89th overall).
-Here’s a trio of his top RC cards according to recent auction data.
+Owens’ rookie cards were released in 1996 when the 49ers drafted him as a third-round pick (89th overall).
+According to recent auction data, here’s a trio of his top RC cards.

 1996 Terrell Owens Bowman’s Best RC #147